-Determine how the water quality in your area compares to government standards by finding the average values in the charts and comparing these values to the maximum
+You can determine how the water quality in your area compares to government standards by finding the average values in the charts and comparing these values to the maximum contaminant level (MCL).

-Chemicals reported in the table were detected in the water by independent accredited laboratories during 2017 or from the most recent tests.
+Chemicals reported in the table were detected in the water by independent accredited laboratories during 2021 or from the most recent tests.
 Most, but not all, of these chemicals are minerals, metals, and radiologicals occurring naturally in the water.
-Some of these chemicals, however, are the result of 1) drinking water treatment processes - chlorine residual, disinfection byproducts, aluminum; 2) agricultural/industrial practices that occurred many decades ago - nitrate, perchlorate, N-nitrosodimethylamine, tetrachloroethylene, trichloroethylene, 1,1-dichloroethylene; and 3) household plumbing - copper.
+Some of these chemicals, however, are the result of 1) drinking water treatment processes - chlorine residual, disinfection byproducts, aluminum; 2) agricultural/industrial practices that occurred many decades ago - nitrate, perchlorate, N-nitrosodimethylamine, trichloroethylene and 3) household plumbing - copper.